Jaya9522/Demand_Prediction_for_Public_Transport_Capstone_Project/README.md

 Passengers of these bus (or shuttle) rides are affected by Nairobi traffic not only during their ride into the city, but from there they must continue their journey to their final destination in Nairobi wherever that may be.
 Traffic can act as a deterrent for those who have the option to avoid buses that arrive in Nairobi during peak traffic hours.
 On the other hand, traffic may be an indication for people’s movement patterns, reflecting business hours, cultural events, political events, and holidays.

+## Objective
+This challenge asks to build a model that predicts the number of seats that Mobiticket can expect to sell for each ride, i.e. for a specific route on a specific date and time

 ## Data Description
 Nairobi Transport Data.csv (zipped) is the dataset of tickets purchased from Mobiticket for the 14 routes from “up country” into Nairobi between 17 October 2017 and 20 April 2018.
 This dataset includes the variables: ride_id, seat_number, payment_method, payment_receipt, travel_date, travel_time, travel_from, travel_to, car_type, max_capacity.